JeevanCLK/JeevanCLK/README.md

 <div
   <p>
 <a href="https://www.nginx.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nginx/nginx-original.svg" alt="nginx" width="40" height="40"/> </a>
-  <span style="font-size: 16px; font-weight: bold; margin-right: 20px;">High-performance web server and reverse proxy server known for its efficiency, scalability, and low resource usage, often used for serving static content, load balancing, and acting as a gateway for applications.</span>
+  <span style="font-size: 16px; font-weight: bold; margin-right: 20px;">High-performance web server and reverse proxy server known for its efficiency, scalability, and low resource usage, often used for serving static content, load balancing, and acting as a gateway for applications.</span><br>
+Below two images are representing how the traffic distribution happens from internet when an users try to acccess somethig from the web applicagtion , the powerfull web servers out there in the market are responsible for managing traffic/load requests and responses between web browser and web server.<br>
+The images are clearly indicating the hight application traffic has been distributed across the multiple machines to manage the traffic for the high availability ,low lotency, high throughput of the application, this ensures that the application is always ruuning even if the one machine goes down by distributing that traffic to other machines.
   </p>
 </div>